Cracking-Sciences/Prisma-MIDI/README.md

 If an un-triggered prisma note reaches the end (top of the piano keys), the whole score's progress will pause.

-You can speed down the playing by utilizing this feature.
+You can speed down the playing by utilizing the pause feature.

 ### TolerateLine